 - Serve chicken kabobs with warm pita and tahini sauce with other bright sides and salads (see suggestions)

-- Cook's Tip: If you are using bamboo or wooden skewers, be sure to soak them in plenty of water for 1 hour.
+- If you are using bamboo or wooden skewers, be sure to soak them in plenty of water for 1 hour.

-- Cook's Tips: Allow some time for marinating, 2 to 4 hours or up to 8 hours in the fridge will help the chicken soak up all the wonderful flavors as it tenderizes.
-But even just 1 hour of marinating will help.
+- Allow some time for marinating, 2 to 4 hours in the fridge will help the chicken soak up all the wonderful flavors as it tenderizes.
+But even just 30 minutes of marinating will help.

-- Broiler Instructions: Preheat your oven broiler.
+- Oven instructions: Preheat your oven broiler.
 Coat a sheet pan with a little oil.
 Arrange the skewers in a single layer on the sheet pan.
 Broil for 5 minutes, then flip the skewers and broil on the other side for 5 more minutes.

 - Leftovers?
 You can refrigerate leftover chicken kabobs in tight-lid containers for 3 days.